Once you’ve created a Measure, you’re ready to start configuring it!

 Begin by selecting the size of your reporting period, or how often you want to report the data on this Measure.
 The options available are yearly, quarterly, monthly, or weekly.
 This increment determines when the value on your Measure's metric card will be updated, as well as how the visualization of the Measure will appear.

-Note: The start date of your Measure is chosen in the "Display Options" tab, since it determines the leftmost point of your visualization's x-axis.
+Note: The start date of your Measure is chosen in the "Chart Options" tab, since it determines the leftmost point of your visualization's x-axis.

 The reporting period types to choose from are Last Value, Today (Open Period) and Last Completed (Closed Period).
 You can think of these as display options for your Measure's metric card and visualization.